LeoNerd.org.uk logo LeoNerd.org.uk LeoNerd.org.uk logo

 Authors of Programs that Read Terminal Keypresses

-The simplest way to go about this is to use my terminal key input library, libtermkey.
+The simplest way to go about this is to use the key input handling features of my terminal UI library, libtickit.
 Failing this, if you're using some existing system of keyboard input, such as GNU Readline, I suggest you apply pressure to the maintainers of that system until they adopt this method of reading extended keypresses.

 Authors of Terminal Emulators